GPUOpen-Tools/radeon_raytracing_analyzer/documentation/source/tlas_viewer.rst

 .. image:: media/tlas/popout_view_3.png

+* The **Accept first hit** checkbox simulates the accept first hit ray flag that can be passed to the trace ray invocation in the shader.
+The traversal algorithm visualized by the heatmap will be altered based on this flag.

+* The **Box sort heuristic** describes how box nodes are sorted during traversal.
+This determines the order in which box nodes are checked for intersections.
+It's dependent on ray flags and system configuration.

+  * The **Closest** sort heurstic checks the closest box nodes first for intersections.

+  * The **Middle point** sort heuristic checks the box nodes with the closest centers first for intersections.

+  * The **Largest** sort heuristic checks the largest box nodes first for intersections.

-* The **Counter range** slider allows the user to set a minimum and maximum count limit.
-The results of changing the slider values can be seen instantly in the scene.
+* The **Counter range** slider allows the user to set a minimum and maximum traversal count limit to display on in the heatmap.
+The results of changing the slider values can be seen instantly in the viewport.

   * The **Counter range** slider has a range between 0 and 1000 but the limit can be changed in the **General** section of the settings under **Maximum traversal count**.

   * The values under the slider are the current minimum and maximum values of the 2 slider handles.

-* Clicking on the **Wand icon** will automatically adjust the slider values to provide the optimum range.
+* Clicking on the **Wand icon** will automatically adjust the slider values to the minimum and maximum pixel values visible in the viewport.

-* The **Continuous update** checkbox, when enabled, will automatically adjust the counter range slider as the scene is moved around.
-It saves the work of clicking on the wand icon to optimize the color range of the scene.
+* The **Continuous update** checkbox, when enabled, will automatically adjust the counter range slider to the minimum and maximum pixel values visible as the viewport camera is moved around.
+It saves the work of clicking on the wand icon to update the color range of the scene.
 NOTE: When **Continuous update** is enabled, the wand icon is disabled.

 The **Show axis aligned BVH**, **Show instance transform**, and **Show wireframe** checkboxes are also present, along with the culling mode combo box.
 But in traversal counter rendering mode, the selected culling mode